-Robots and Artificial Intelligence Are Coming Soon to Your Work, Home, and Cars
+Robots & Artificial Intelligence Are Coming to Your Work, Home, & Car

 We are becoming more accustomed to jaw-dropping video game technology, Amazon’s Alexa speakers, and nifty Android and iOS apps that seem to let us do just about anything.

 While commercial technology continues to make leaps and bounds each year, what role does artificial intelligence play in all of this, and how will AI and robots become part of our lives in the near future?

 The following is an overview of several way that AI and robots are helping us through algorithms and physical functioning at work, using automated guided vehicles, in our homes, and in the way we move around.

 We are on just the cusp of a lot of this technology, but companies are quickly making moves to feasibly commercialize these types of products for our use in the near future.

 Artificial Intelligence may continue making its way into the doctor’s offices and hospitals of the world – and we aren’t just talking about the computer opponent on the chess program.

 While items like performing surgery and interacting with a robot nurse might still seem like the stuff of science fiction, there are more realistic and immediate ways AI may start taking over some roles that were traditionally played by humans and machine vision systems.